benjaminion/upgrading-ethereum-book/src/book.md

 ##### Finalisation

 The version of Casper FFG described in the [Gasper paper](https://arxiv.org/abs/2003.03052) uses $k$-finality, which extends the handling of finality in the [original Casper FFG paper](https://arxiv.org/abs/1710.09437).
+See the [k-finality section](/part2/consensus/casper_ffg/#k-finality) in the chapter on Consensus for more on how it interacts with the safety guarantees of Casper FFG.

 In $k$-finality, if we have a consecutive set of $k$ justified checkpoints ${C_j, \ldots, C_{j+k-1}}$, and a supermajority link from $C_j$ to $C_{j+k}$, then $C_j$ is finalised.
 Also note that this justifies $C_{j+k}$, by the rules above.